 Our latent variable model estimates significantly increase the temporal coverage of GDP, GDP per capita, and population indicators.
-This allows conflict scholars to study relationships between economic development and key variables of interest, such as democracy, the incidence of violent conflict, or the use of repressive tactics like politically motivated killings, over a much longer time period than previously possible.
+This allows conflict scholars to study relationships between economic development and key variables of interest, such as democracy, the incidence of violent conflict, or the use of repressive tactics like politically motivated killings over a much longer time period than previously possible.
 We illustrate the potential of the new economic variables for studying these relationships over the long term by tracking their correlation over windows of time from the early 1800s (and for some plots even earlier) through the present.

-Figure 8 plot Spearman rank-order correlation coefficients for the relationship between economic development and life expectancy (Max Roser and Ritchie, 2013), literacy rates (Roser and Ortiz-Ospina, 2016), democracy (Coppedge et al., 2019), repression (Coppedge et al., 2019), power projection capabilities (Modelski and Thompson, 1988), and conflict (Sarkees and Wayman, 2010), respectively, for ten-year rolling temporal windows (similar figures for 1-year and 50-year periods are available in online appendix D).
+Figures 8, 9, 10, 11, 12, and 13 plot Spearman rank-order correlation coefficients for the relationship between economic development and democracy, repression, conflict, power projection capabilities, literacy rates, and life expectancy, respectively, for one-year, ten-year, and 50-year rolling temporal windows.
 We measure economic development by taking m = 100 draws from the posterior distribution of our latent GDP per capita variable and then correlating these draws with another observed variable.
 This procedure allows us to incorporate uncertainty from the distribution of GDP per capita when estimating the correlation coefficient for each time-period (with 95%-intervals generated from the distribution of 100 correlation coefficients).